Photo: RIKI JAPOW GUIDE

 Kazuya Igarashi

-[Main guide area] All directions entering from the BC gate at the top of the mountain with the 5th Romance Lift at Kagura Ski Resort / Other: Spring tours of Mt.
+[Main guide area] All areas entering from the BC gate at the top of the mountain with the 5th Romance Lift at Kagura Ski Resort / Other: Spring tours of Mt.
 Tateyama, Mt.
 Gassan, Mt.
 Fuji, etc.

 [Qualifications]